 The 1929 market crash financially destroyed millions of Americans who had purchased shares in companies, many of which were new, untested, and unstable.

 After that, the SEC was formed to protect investors.
 One of the ways they do that is by requiring that investors in early stage (and high risk) companies have a financial cushion protecting them in case the investment fails.
+This is why the accredited investor definition was invented, as well as restrictions on the sale of unregistered securities.

 How does someone qualify as an accredited investor?